joshbegley/nyt-latest/README.md

 https://www.nytimes.com/2026/06/02/us/politics/military-ai-laws-congress.html

 **California Election Live Updates: Primary Battles Could Set Direction for California and Congress**\
-`Tuesday’s nonpartisan primaries will determine which candidates make the fall ballot in consequential races for governor, all 52 of the state’s congressional seats and Los Angeles mayor.`\
+`Tuesday’s nonpartisan primaries will determine which candidates make the fall ballot in consequential races for governor, Los Angeles mayor and all 52 of the state’s congressional seats.`\
 https://www.nytimes.com/live/2026/06/02/us/california-election-primary-governor